rdgrainger/Roco222-Journal/Robotic-Arm.md

 https://github.com/rdgrainger/roco222-journal/blob/master/DC-Motor-Project%20resources/20180110_141118000_iOS.MOV

 Now to create code that will enable us to control the arm servos themselves.
 We realised we would have to setup more servos in the code as we are now working with three.
 I have named them after the URDF servo names.
+We had to adjust the int angle for each servo to match the degrees covered by each servo in the URDF.
+For example, one of our servos has a range of 3.14-6.28 radians (i.e. 180-360 degrees).
+This needed to be converted to 0-180 in the code.

 *Code:*